newatoms/beta/_private/customers/stby/pitches/STBY-as-pioneers.md

 ## Outcome

 * Show how good the organisation is
-* Show how good the product/service is
-* Show your relevance
 * Show the organisations impact on the future
 * Improve perception of the organisation
 * Show that STBY is accessable, entrepreneurial, inspiring, unconventional.